Things To Do

 The area is superb for all sorts of outdoor activities including:

-• Mountain biking - visit the nearby centres of Bike Park Wales or Cwm Carn or explore the local MTB trails.
+- Mountain biking - visit the nearby centres of Dirt Farm, Bike Park Wales or Cwm Carn or explore the local MTB trails.

-• Pony trekking - explore the slopes of the Sugar Loaf or venture into the remote Llanthony Valley.
+- Pony trekking - venture into the remote Llanthony Valley at Grange Trekking Centre.

 Food and Drink

 Abergavenny and the surrounding area offers many options for eating out from country pubs to takeaways to Michelin star establishments.
-The local pub, the Tafarn y Bont, which is a fifteen minute walk away, does good reasonably-priced food, offers a selection of real ale and cider and has a warm and inviting fire.
-The newly refurbished Bluebell Inn in Glangrwney (2 miles) is a lovely venue for a special meal.
+The local pub, the Bridgend Inn, which is a fifteen minute walk away, does very good reasonably-priced food, offers a selection of real ale and cider and has a warm and inviting fire.
+The Towpath Inn in Gilwern is a great venue for canalside drinks or homemade pizza.
 The Dragons Head Inn in Llangenny is a delightful, traditional country pub with a welcoming atmosphere and delicious food.
 The Angel Hotel in Abergavenny has won national awards for its afternoon teas and both The Dragon Inn and The Bear Inn in Crickhowell are real favourites.
 For wonderful Italian food with a great family atmosphere, we think that Pizzorante in Abergavenny is hard to beat.

 Abergavenny holds its renowned Food Festival every September.